the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // ];
 ~~~~~~~

 When iterating over an array, the structure of a for statement is often the same: start with an initial expression that initializes a variable (usually `i` that stands for index) with `0` and increment this value until it reaches the size (read: `length`) of the array.
 In the for statement, get access to each item (e.g. `persons[i]`) from the list by using the **iterator** (here: `i`).
 Then do something with the item.
+In the last example, we create a new property `initials` on each object in the array and fill it with information.

 Another example would be splitting an array into two arrays based on a condition: